 What is Diaper Rash?

-Also known as nappy rash, this is a skin inflammation commonly found on baby’s diaper area.
+Diaper or nappy rash is a skin inflammation commonly found in the baby’s diaper area.
 Usually along the inguinal region and the baby’s bottom.

 Types of Diaper Irritations?